Betsy Stark

 Betsy Stark is an American media executive and former broadcast news correspondent.
-Since January 2011, she has been Managing Director of Content and Media Strategy for the global communications firm Ogilvy Public Relations a division of WPP.
+Since January 2011, she has been managing director of content and media strategy for the global communications firm Ogilvy Public Relations a division of WPP.

-In July 2013, PR Week named Stark a “game changer” on its annual Power List, citing her work creating journalistic-quality content to help Ogilvy's clients tell their stories.
+In July 2013, PRWeek named Stark a “game changer” on its annual Power List, citing her work creating journalistic-quality content to help Ogilvy's clients tell their stories.
 Her work directing a 13-part video series on behalf of the Government of Mexico was honored with both SABRE and PR Week awards for reputation and crisis management.